Jorge Soler Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.60 team ERA ranks 25th across all league pitching staffs.
+- The Cardinals have a 4.66 team ERA that ranks 25th across all league pitching staffs.

-- The Cardinals give up the second-fewest home runs in baseball (84 total, one per game).
+- Cardinals pitchers combine to give up 85 home runs (one per game), the second-fewest in baseball.

-- Liberatore (1-3 with a 5.68 ERA and 22 strikeouts in 31 2/3 innings pitched) gets the start for the Cardinals, his eighth of the season.
+- Flaherty (5-5) gets the starting nod for the Cardinals in his 17th start of the season.
+He's put together a 4.60 ERA in 86 2/3 innings pitched, with 84 strikeouts.

-- His most recent appearance was on Sunday against the New York Yankees, when the left-hander went 4 1/3 innings, surrendering three earned runs while giving up seven hits.
+- The righty last appeared on Saturday against the New York Yankees, when he threw six scoreless innings while giving up four hits.

-- The 23-year-old has an ERA of 5.68, with 6.3 strikeouts per nine innings, in eight games this season.
-Opponents have a .299 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.